-Best skin care products for menopause, according to experts
+Best skin care products for menopause, according to an expert

 Barr says that sea buckthorn oil can help minimize dry, irritated and dehydrated skin.
 Just one drop of this oil can be applied to the skin after cleansing.

-Formulated by gynecologist and menopause expert Dr. Anna Cabeca, Barr explained, “This product nourishes the skin of your intimate bits.”
+Formulated by gynecologist and menopause expert Dr. Anna Cabeca, Barr explains, “This product nourishes the skin of your intimate bits.”